 If flash sale customers compare favorably with CLTV, compare flash sales with costs associated with other acquisition techniques and balance with top-line growth accordingly.

-While the data is several years old, research suggests that satisfied flash sale customers return to spend another 385% of the first purchase.
+While the data is several years old, research suggests that satisfied customers return to spend another 385% of the first purchase.

 Flash sale fatigue, or the mind-numbing amount of bargains consumers have learned to ignore, is a headwind your next flash sale must nimbly cut through if it’s to be a success.

-One reason for this is because the flash sale itself has become a business model.
+One reason for this is because flash deals themselves have become a business model.
 Cash-flush “daily deal” sites and flash sale platforms appeared to peak during and after the recession that began in 2008 and crashed quickly amid competition, customer fatigue, and the recovery.

-It prompted industry trade publications to pronounce the flash sale boom over:
+It prompted industry trade publications to pronounce the flash deal boom over: